whblondeau/memoria-interna/stories/the-borax-road-affair/the-borax-road-affair.md

 &#8220;Patru, I brought you here because my _sconsciende_ demanded it.
 And now I know why.
 I wish a witness to my decision, a witness not of Cass Merides.

 &#8220;Firix, Ambassador of the Furnace.
 You owe Cass Merides a debt of honor.
 If my son dies, you will owe me a debt of blood.
-For either of these I could kill you quickly&#8230; or very, very slowly.&#8221; She faced the trembling woman, dark eyes boring into eyes of green. &#8220;But I choose neither of these things.
+For either of these I could kill you quickly—or very, very slowly.&#8221; She faced the trembling woman, dark eyes boring into eyes of green. &#8220;But I choose neither of these things.

 &#8220;You are now my creature.
 I hold a secret that will have you destroyed by your own people, your own Council, at my whim.
 You will never be able to take that away from me.
 And girl, if you ever find yourself for a moment tempted to think that you are anything like a match for me, now that I know your mind, you are welcome to take whatever measures you choose.&#8221;